Geological Disposal

 Launch of the siting process

 The GDF siting process was launched in England in December 2018 and in Wales in January 2019.
-Allerdale, Copeland and Lincolnshire have now formally entered, and others may follow.

 Key aspects of current policy

-The Working with Communities policy for England and Wales provides the framework for engagement between the developer (RWM) and any local authority or community involved in the GDF siting process.
+The Working with Communities policy for England and Wales provides the framework for engagement between the developer (NWS) and any local authority or community involved in the GDF siting process.
 The policy is based on a consent-based approach, in other words, it will be up to individual interested parties and local authorities to decide whether to enter and then remain in the process.
 After many years of engagement and learning, the development will only proceed if the community gives its consent to the development through a test of support.

-Local community engagement in the GDF siting process will be guided by a Community Partnership, who will work with RWM and the wider local community over a period of 15-20 years to establish the suitability of any potential local sites.
+Local community engagement in the GDF siting process will be guided by a Community Partnership, who will work with NWS and the wider local community over a period of 15-20 years to establish the suitability of any potential local sites.
 During this time each community will receive funding of up to £1 million per annum, rising to a maximum of £2.5 million per annum later on.
 Once a site has been agreed and the community has consented, further significant investment will be provided.
 The construction of a GDF and disposal of the waste will take around 100 years.

 Implementing Geological Disposal GRAPHIC 02